weewx/weewx/docs_src/upgrade.md

 cp -r /usr/share/weewx/user/ /etc/weewx/bin/
 ```

+### New logging location

+New installs will log to `weewx.log`, whose location depends on the install
+method.
+See the section

+Old installs continue to log to syslog.

 ### New utilities

 Most of the old utilities have been collected and put under one master utility,